Skip to Main Content

 Finding the right information supports the rest of your work.
 To get the highest marks, you will usually need to use good quality academic and professional information sources, not just what you can find with Google.

 Your module reading list is always a good place to start, as it will contain recommended reading from your course team.
 You can also use Leeds Beckett's Discover search tool in MyBeckett to search more widely on your topic.
+The Skills for Learning finding information guide offers further suggestions.
+Both are a good source of more advanced options to try in future.

 Top tip: Review your Library subject guide to see recommended academic resources for your particular subject.